 Are you concerned about the most pressing issues facing our communities?
 Are you interested in running for public office?
 If so, the Institute for Future Legislators at Ryerson is the program for you.

-Run by Ryerson University’s Faculty of Arts in collaboration with the Centre for the Study of Democratic Institutions at the University of British Columbia, the Institute will empower students to effect political change through Canada’s legislative institutions.
+Run by Ryerson University’s Faculty of Arts in collaboration with the Centre for the Study of Democratic Institutions at the University of British Columbia, the Institute will empower you to effect political change through Canada’s legislative institutions.

 · Legislatures & Legislative Life

-· Parliamentary Relationships
+· Parliamentary Roles

 · The Ethical Politician